Summer dance at Caddo tribal dance

 named bois d'arc ("bow wood," Osage orange)

-did not become an important part of Caddo life until the historic
+was an important part of Caddo life in the historic

 was partly a consequence of the strategic position of their